alterationx10/alterationx10/blog/drafts/smooth-operator.md

 ```

 For our example program, we will always try and create the databases listed in the resources, and log/ignore the error
 if a database already exists.
+We will also take the auto-generated password, and create a secret for it as well!

 ```scala
 def processItem(item: Database): URIO[Clock, Unit] =